hunterd/proelements/COMPATIBILITY-FIXES.md

 **Issue:** Attempting to use hooks before elementorFrontend is fully loaded.

 **Solution:**
-- Enhanced retry mechanism with exponential backoff and maximum attempts
+- Controlled retry mechanism with maximum 30 attempts (3 seconds) for hooks
+- Maximum 50 attempts (5 seconds) for jQuery availability checks
 - Multiple event listeners for different Elementor initialization events
-- Graceful fallback when hooks are unavailable
+- Graceful fallback when hooks are unavailable to prevent infinite loops

 ### 9. `$ is not a function` (jQuery not loaded)

 **Issue:** jQuery not available when Elementor code attempts to use it.

 **Solution:**
-- Added comprehensive jQuery availability checks before using `$`
+- Added controlled jQuery availability checks before using `$` (max 50 retries)
-- Intelligent waiting mechanism with retry for jQuery loading
+- Controlled waiting mechanism with timeout for jQuery loading
 - Enhanced error handling with fallback for missing jQuery
-- Protection of all jQuery-dependent operations with wait functions
+- Protection of all jQuery-dependent operations with controlled wait functions

 ## Added Files